 The Fiscal Year 2019 budget proposal is designed to meet the needs of a growing and increasingly diverse student population, while maintaining high standards for teaching and learning in all Howard County public schools.
-We expect to welcome nearly 1,150 new students to our classrooms next year, adding significant costs, including new teachers, instructional supplies, and facilities; and in addition, costs associated with the opening of the new Hanover Hills Elementary School.
+We expect to welcome nearly 1,150 new students to our classrooms next year, adding significant costs, including new teachers, instructional supplies, and facilities; and in addition, costs associated with the opening of ES #42.
 These costs are not included in Maintenance of Effort (MOE) funding.